 The hair-care products you use can be a cause of why you are breaking out wherever your hair comes in contact with your skin: back, neck, chest, or hairline.
 This includes styling products, shampoos and conditioners.

 Ingredients in shampoos and conditioners meant to make hair feel soft and healthy aren't the best for skin.
 Emollients, proteins, quaterniums, acrylates, and thickening agents in shampoos and conditioners are designed to stick to hair, which means they can also "stick" to skin, too, and potentially clog pores.
 What to do?

 - It also helps to use only the amount of conditioner you need.
-Excess conditioner doesn't help your hair or skin.
+Too much conditioner doesn't help your hair or skin!

 Styling products can be a factor for bringing on breakouts around the hairline—hairspray, gels, lotions, and waxes can easily get onto skin if you wear bangs or your hairstyle causes your hair to rub against your face during the day.
 The ingredients in styling products can clog pores and irritate skin.
-What to do?
+So what should you do?

 - Be careful how you apply styling products by avoiding the skin around your face.

 - Avoid putting styling products on the length of your hair that touches your face.